Important Mental Health Facts

 • Go to the nearest hospital if you are experiencing a mental health crisis.

-• You must make an effort in finding the answers to your mental health issues.
+• You must try to find the answers to your mental health issues.

 • Focus on the facts of your situation rather than your fearful thoughts.